 \subsection{Examples}

 There are several special cases of interest, listed below.
 They all correspond to various types of tilings.

-\paragraph{Reverse plane partitions} of shape $\mathcal{S}$, where $\mathcal{S}$ is a Young diagram in French convention, are fillings of $\mathcal{S}$ with non-negative integers that form non-decreasing rows and columns, see Figure~\ref{tilings-ex}.
+\paragraph{Reverse plane partitions} of shape $\mathcal{S}$, where $\mathcal{S}$ is a Young diagram in French convention, are fillings of $\mathcal{S}$ with nonnegative integers that form nondecreasing rows and columns, see Figure~\ref{tilings-ex}.
 In other words, if squares in $\mathcal{S}$ are represented with their position $(i,j)$ ($i$ being the row and $j$ the column the square belongs to, where the bottom-left square is represented with (1,1)), and $\pi_{i,j}$ is the filling of $(i,j)$, then we have $\pi_{i,j}\leq \pi_{k,l}$ whenever $i \leq k$ and $j\leq l$.